How to Become a Maryland-IRS Qualified Tax Return Preparer

 What are the fees to obtain a PTIN?

 What is the difference between an Enrolled Agent and an AFSP Record of Completion Holder?

 How do I become an IRS Annual Filing Season Program Record of Completion Holder?

-In order to participate in the IRS Annual Filing Season Program one must complete 18 credit hours of continuing education.
-The 18 credit hours would need to include 6 hours of an Annual Federal Tax Refresher (AFTR) course with a knowledge based comprehension test, 10 hours of Federal tax law topics and 2 hours of Ethics.
-The Annual Federal Tax Refresher (AFTR) is available each year from June 1st - December 31st.
-The program is directed to preparers who are not attorneys, CPAs or enrolled agents.
-Tax return preparers who have successfully completed one of the following national or state tests would be exempt from taking the Annual Federal Tax Refresher course with a comprehension test:
+In order to participate in the IRS Annual Filing Season Program (AFSP) you must complete 18 or 15 IRS credit hours of continuing education.
+The 15 hour IRS continuing education tax course includes 10 hours of federal tax law topics, 2 hours of ethics, and 3 hours of updates and is available from January 1st - December 31st.
+The 18 hour IRS continuing education tax course includes 6 hours of an Annual Federal Tax Refresher (AFTR) course with a knowledge based comprehension test, 10 hours of federal tax law topics and 2 hours of ethics.
+The 18 hour IRS tax course is available each year from June 1st - December 31st.
+The program is directed to preparers who are not Attorneys, CPAs or Enrolled Agents.
+In order to determine whether to take a 15 hour or an 18 hour IRS tax course the guidelines are listed below.

 Passed the Registered Tax Return Preparer (RTRP) test before 1/18/2013

 Oregon/California/Maryland and other state based return preparer testing programs

 Accredited Tax preparer test offered by the Accreditation Council for Accountancy or Taxation